Black Bear Lake

 Directions

-Access by floatplane only, approximately 50 air miles from Ketchikan or 12 miles northeast of Craig on Prince of Wales Island.
-Cabin is located 20 yards from the lake shore.
+Access by floatplane only.
+Located approximately 50 air miles from Ketchikan and 12 miles northeast of the city of Craig on Prince of Wales Island.
+Visitors must walk 20 yards from the lake to the cabin.
 Refer to USGS map Craig C-3.

 Amenities